 Learn how to read the date code on the tire sidewall.
 The Department of Transportation (DOT) requires tire manufacturers to stamp each tire with the date they are made, and you can find easy tutorials online to read the code.

-Tire rubber starts to degenerate as soon as they come off the assembly line, so try to ensure the “new” tires on an RV for sale or those you buy from a store are six months of age or less.
+Tire rubber starts to degenerate as soon as they come off the assembly line, so try to ensure the “new” tires on an RV for sale, or those you buy from a store are six months of age or less.

 Check the Origin Country of Manufacture

-Due diligence is necessary when buying RV tires, especially learning which brand names you need to recognize from China.
+Due diligence is necessary when buying RV tires, especially when learning which brand names you need to recognize from China.
 First, search the brand and origin of manufacture, even if you assume the company is American-made.